molmod/tinyff/README.md

 # Note that the cell must be large enough to contain the cutoff sphere.
 cell_length = 20.0

-# Compute energy-related quantities:
-# - The potential energy.
-# - An array with Cartesian forces, same shape as `atpos`.
-# - The force contribution the pressure
-#   (often the written as the second term in the virial pressure).
-potential_energy, forces, frc_pressure = ff(atpos, cell_length)

 # Compute a selection of results with ff.compute.
 #   The ff.compute method has `do_*` arguments to compute only some results:
 #   - `do_energy` (default True)
 #   - `do_forces` (default False)
 #   - `do_press` (default False).
-#   All requested results are put in a list.
+#   Requested results are put in a list, even in only one result is requested.
 potential_energy, forces = ff.compute(atpos, cell_length, do_forces=True)
 ```